<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5) Realize that you can’t see it all.

 There will never be enough time or wiggle room in the budget to travel to every exciting destination on your bucket list.
-As soon as you check one place off, a new spot will capture your attention.
+When you check one place off, a new spot will capture your attention.

-To avoid disappointment and make the most of your experience, steer clear of the comparison vortex, set realistic travel expectations, and be thankful for every opportunity you have to experience all Europe has to offer.
+To avoid disappointment and make the most of your experience, steer clear of the comparison vortex, set realistic travel expectations, and be thankful for every opportunity to experience all that Europe has to offer.

 Cologne, Germany aerial view.Cologne, Germany aerial view.
 Photo from Shutterstock.